 CLASS ASSUMPTIONS ANALYSIS IMPACT RATING CONTROL Grants & Contributions Income from grants and contributions is included where funding arrangements are known.
 Recurring grant income tied to expenditure is maintained at 2025/26 levels Grants and contributions are awarded for operating and capital purposes.
 Operating grants assist in providing important services to the community such as road safety and environmental initiatives.
 Capital grants contribute to infrastructure expansion and public amenity aligned to growth and development.
 If grants are not received, Council will generally not continue to provide that service unless an alternate funding source is identified.
 Medium Low Other Revenues / Other Income 4.0% per annum increase 2025/26 and onwards.
 Includes revenue from parking fines, investment property rentals and employee contributions to vehicle private use.
 Other revenue may fluctuate as a result of fair value increments.
 Medium High Employee Benefits and On-Costs 3.5% per annum increase 2025/26 as per the NSW Local Government State Award.
 3.0% increase onwards.
 Employee costs are the largest expenditure category (41%).
 An award increase of 3.5% (Award increase of 3.0%, including superannuation guarantee of 0.5% and a one of bonus \$1,000 or 0.5% whichever is greatest) has been applied to salaries and wages for 2025/26.
-High Medium Superannuation expenditure is based on the statutory contribution rate incrementally increasing to 12.0% by 2025/2026.
+Superannuation expenditure is based on the statutory contribution High Medium rate incrementally increasing to 12.0% by 2025/2026.
 Council's Workforce Strategy includes actions to secure a skilled and agile workforce committed to excellence and safety Borrowing Costs No new borrowings are included in the Base Case.
 Budgets shown in the plan under 'borrowing costs' is not for a loan, but an on-going lease and that the Accounting Standard requires to be classified as 'borrowing costs' to calculate depreciation and interest Low Low Materials and Contracts 2.8% increase for 2025/26, 2.7% increase for 2026/27 and 2.6% increase onwards.
 Council's reliance on contractors is significant and reflects the need to be agile in meeting changes in service delivery demands.
 Contracts are managed in a procurement framework than promotes transparency and value for money principles.
-High Medium 2.6% increase onwards.
-Contracts are managed in a procurement framework than
+Some accounts have been increased according to existing High Medium

 CLASS ASSUMPTIONS ANALYSIS IMPACT RATING CONTROL contracts.
-Depreciation and Amortisation Depreciation has been modelled in accordance with the Asset Management Plans and statutory accounting practices.
-Rates will vary dependent on asset classes and components.
-Depreciation is the annualised deterioration of Council assets captured in a financial context (using a straight-line methodology).
-Asset classes are revalued up to every 5 years which will have an impact on depreciation.
-Further information can be found in Council's Infrastructure Fair Value Valuation Manual.
-High Medium Insurance 5.0% for 2025/26 and beyond.
-Insurance including Public Indemnity & Liability, Vehicles & Fleet, Claims Excess and Property premium.
-Medium Low Waste Contracts 9.6% increase for 2025/26 and 2.7% increase for 2026/27, 2.6% increase for 2027/28 and beyond.
-Waste contracts including Waste Disposal, Waste Collection and Recycling Medium Low Utilities 6.5% decrease for 2025/26 and 2.7% increase for 2026/27, 2.6% increase for 2027/28 and beyond.
-Utilities including electricity, water and gas and Street Lighting Medium Low Postage Fees 12.5% increase for 2025/26 and 2.7% increase for 2026/27, 2.6% increase for 2027/28 and beyond.
+Depreciation and Amortisation iation iationDepreciation has been modelled in accordance with the Asset Management Plans and statutory accounting practices.
+Rates will vary dependent on asset classes and components.Depreciation is the annualised deterioration of Council assets captured in a financial context (using a straight-line methodology).
+Asset classes are revalued up to every 5 years which will have an High Medium Insurance 5.0% for 2025/26 and beyond.
+Medium Low Waste Contracts 2.7% increase for 2026/27, 2.6% increase for 2027/28 and Medium Low Utilities Utilities including electricity, water and gas and Street Lighting Medium Low Postage Fees 12.5% increase for 2025/26 and 2.7% increase for 2026/27, 2.6% increase for 2027/28 and beyond.
 New contract for the postages Medium Low Other Expenses 2.8% increase for 2025/26, 2.7% increase for 2026/27 and 2.6% for 2027/28 and beyond.
 (However, some accounts have been increased according to existing contracts) Includes contributions to other levels of government (such as waste levies, fire control and valuation fees) and insurances.
 Whilst Council works closely with other levels of government, the ability to control or influence costs cannot be guaranteed.
 Some accounts have been increased according to existing contracts Medium Low